mminks/dind-aech/README.md

 #### 5. cli53 - Command line tool for Amazon Route 53

 cli53 provides import and export from BIND format and simple command line management of Route 53 domains.
 Please visit https://github.com/barnybug/cli53 for more information.

+#### 6. aws-env - Secure way to handle environment variables in Docker

+aws-env is a small utility that tries to solve problem of passing environment variables to applications in a secure way, especially in a Docker containers.
+It uses AWS Parameter Store to securely store applications' configuration -- ideal for storing all kind of secrets.
+Please visit https://github.com/Droplr/aws-env for more information.

 ### Usage in GitLab CI/CD Pipelines